rand3289/OutNet/readme.md

 Key-value pairs are described in rfc6763 section 6.

-## OutNet service query parameters
+## N3+1 service query parameters

-OutNet can be queried to return local info and/or a filtered list of discovered remote OutNet services.
+ N3+1 can be queried to return local info and/or a filtered list of discovered remote N3+1 services.
 For example a query can limit the results by service type, availability of "remote public keys" or what fields are included in response.
-Requests to OutNet can include a range of items to return ex: [0-900] inclusive.
+Requests to N3+1 can include a range of items to return ex: [0-900] inclusive.
 Records in the response are always ordered by age.

 Returned fields are specified by passing a "bit field" called SELECT represented by a number:
 * local public key  (LKEY=1)